 As an employer, there are countless ways to be involved in improving and implementing mental health wellness into your company culture.

-- Extend Resource Availability: Let employees know who to reach out to, where resources are available that they won’t be discriminated against, that their information stays confidential,
+- Extend Resource Availability: Let employees know who to reach out to, where resources are available, that they won’t be discriminated against, and that their information stays confidential.

 - Implement Inclusive Policies: Create open door communications where employees feel comfortable coming to other employees or supervisors for help, conducting routine check-ins on employees – a simple “how are things going?” can open a conversation for authentic connections, monitoring hours worked, and special requests that may come in.

 - Be Mindful Communications and Actions: Try to avoid insensitive jokes, poking fun at someone (even if unintentional), singling people out, or anything else that could possibly alienate or trigger someone who may already be having a difficult time.